dhuseby/rust-cross-toolkit/README.md

 1. Try using the same version of compiler, assembler, and linker on Linux as I am on OpenBSD.
 The idea is that the `.o` and `.rlib` files created during Stages 1 and 2 on Linux will not have anything in them that the old linker on OpenBSD won't understand.
-I think this is the likely the easiest solution.
+I think this is likely the easiest solution.
 2. Instead of trying to build an OpenBSD executable, just build a Linux executable that knows how to cross-compile to OpenBSD.
-With Linux emulation on OpenBSD this will, in theory, allow for the development of programs in Rust that can be cross-compiled to OpenBSD.
-This won't get us a full toolchain but will allow Rust to be used on OpenBSD until something else gives.
+With Linux emulation on OpenBSD this will, in theory, allow the self-hosting `rustc` compiler to be built directly on OpenBSD.
-3. The hardest solution of course is to figure out how to get a newer binutils linker working on OpenBSD.
+3. The hardest solution of course is to figure out how to get the old OpenBSD linker to understand the newer features in the `.o` files so that it can successfully link the `rustc`.

 So, I'm stumped at the moment.
 I would appreciate any help trying to figure this out.
 I think I've documented my process sufficiently here that it is easy